 Every attempt is made to retain the training budget at healthy levels comparative to the economic circumstances.
-Within this budget Cairngorms National Park Authority has a policy of ensuring that any training need identified for an officer through the appraisal process will be prioritised, and typically staff can attend an average of up to four training events each year.
+Within this budget CNPA has a policy of ensuring that any training need identified for an officer through the appraisal process will be prioritised, and typically staff can attend an average of up to four training events each year.
 Identification of training needs is based on individual work targets set for each year; competency levels to be attained by employees; employee career aspirations.

-Currently our human resources database records training undertaken by all staff.
-The data is recorded by the names of staff and because our human resources database records some, but not all the protected characteristics of staff, we can only report on a limited number of characteristics.
+Currently our HR database records training undertaken by all staff.
+The data is recorded by the names of staff and because our HR database records some, but not all the protected characteristics of staff, we can only report on a limited number of characteristics.